jybp/casc/README.md

 $ casc -app w3
 ```

-Extract all Warcraft III files that are inside the 'War3.w3mod:Movies' folder from Blizzard's CDN into the current directoy:
+Extract all Warcraft III files that are inside the 'War3.w3mod:Movies' folder from Blizzard's CDN into the current directory:
 ```
 $ ./casc -app w3 | grep '^War3.w3mod:Movies/' | ./casc -app w3
 ```